rafalp/Misago-Docs/docs/settings/Database.md

 ## forum_index_title

 Forum index title.
 Can be empty string if not set, in which case `forum_name` should be used instead.

+## logo

+Logo image displayed in forum's navbar.

+## logo_small

+Small logo image displayed in forum's compact navbar.
+When set, it's used instead icon for menu item pointing to forum index.

+## logo_text

+Text displayed in forum's navbar.
+This text is never included in compact navbar used on small displays.

 ## post_length_max